Yogesh-Joshi65/Clash-Of-Coders/readme.md

-# ⚔️ AlgoBattle - Real-Time 1v1 Coding Competition Platform
+# ⚔️ Clash of Coders - Real-Time 1v1 Coding Competition Platform

-AlgoBattle is a competitive coding platform where developers compete against each other in real-time.
+Clash of Coders is a competitive coding platform where developers compete against each other in real-time.
 It simulates the high-pressure environment of technical interviews with live 1v1 coding battles, integrated compilation, and AI-powered performance analysis.

 ## 🚀 Key Features